Rep. Steube to Newsmax: Will Not Support Continuing Resolution

 Earlier Thursday, House Speaker Mike Johnson, R-La., pulled a funding bill that had attached an election integrity measure designed to keep noncitizens from voting in federal elections.
 While Steube noted that the SAVE Act has already passed the House, he told Newsmax that he has "never voted for a continuing resolution."

-"Why do we want to continue the same funding levels that Nancy Pelosi and Chuck Schumer put in place during the COVID time?
+"Why do we want to continue the same funding levels that [former Speaker] Nancy Pelosi and [Senate Majority Leader] Chuck Schumer put in place during the COVID time?
 We're now at $36 trillion in debt.
 We're running a $2.5 trillion deficit every single year.
 And when I got elected, I told the people in my district that Washington has a spending problem.
 We need to rein it in.
 And we haven't cut a dime," Steube said on "Newsline."

 Steube was not optimistic about the bill's passage and anticipated more of the same from his congressional colleagues.